 Assignments

-It is students’ responsibility to check Announcements on T-square often for assignments and their due dates.
-All assignments are expected to be submitted electronically (or in hard copies for some permitted students only) under Homework threads on T-square on or before the due date (electronic submission records will help you manage your homework submission).
+It is students’ responsibility to check Announcements on Canvas often for assignments and their due dates.
+All assignments are expected to be submitted electronically (or in hard copies for some permitted students only) under Homework threads on Canvas on or before the due date (electronic submission records will help you manage your homework submission).
 O.5 will be subtracted for any late homework (No late work will be accepted THREE DAYS after the due date).
-The evaluated scores of your HW will be updated on T-square on a regular basis.
+The evaluated scores of your HW will be updated on Canvas on a regular basis.
 It is students’ responsibility to keep track of all grades online and report errors or discrepancies immediately to the instructor.

 1) Homework (20%)